AnatoliiStepanovLikhoi/goit-tweets-testTask/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm preview`

-Command will boot up a local static web server that serves the files from dist at [http://localhost:4173](http://localhost:4173).\
-It's an easy way to check if the production build looks OK in your local environment.

 ### `npm run build`

 Builds the app for production to the `build` folder.\